-The city of Recife was originally founded by a colony of fishermen and, its name comes from an enormous coral reef that protects its coast, thus creating one of the most beautiful natural pools.
+The city of Recife was originally founded by a colony of fishermen drawn to the enormous coral reef that protects its coast and creates one of the most beautiful natural pools in the world.

 The scenery of rare beauty wraps visitors up in an atmosphere of culture, and history inviting them to enjoy unforgettable moments in Recife.
 The city offers countless attractions, seven days a week, for those looking for a leisure destination.